jwilliams0n/DiscordJS-Weather-Bot/README.md

-# DiscordJS-Weather-Bot - Updated to DiscordJS v13
+# DiscordJS-Weather-Bot - Now using slash commands!
 Discord.JS Weather Bot that can be self hosted using your own bot and api token.

 A 24/7 hosted version of this bot can be invited to your server here: